-- Light: Lisianthus thrive in bright, indirect light.
+- Light: Lisianthus thrives in bright, indirect light.
 They dislike intense heat, which can actually reduce flowering, so do not expose them to harsh summer sun in July and August.
 In winter, more light is permissible.

 - Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.
 Cut fertilizer back to once a month or so in the winter.

-Repot in the early spring, when new growth emerges.
+Repot lisianthus in the early spring, when new growth emerges.
 Most people, however, do not keep lisianthus from one season to the next.

-Lisianthus are not particularly difficult to nurse through a single growing season, but significantly more difficult to keep alive over the long term.
-To make the plants more attractive to indoor gardeners, most lisianthus are treated with growth retardants during nursery production.
+Lisianthus is not particularly difficult to nurse through a single growing season but significantly more difficult to keep alive over the long term.
+To make the plants more attractive to indoor gardeners, most lisianthus is treated with growth retardants during nursery production.
 They are also pruned for maximum buds so the flower will be more impressive.
-When shopping for lisianthus, look for a plant with a multitude of unopened buds so you’ll have more flowers.
+When shopping for lisianthus, look for a plant with a multitude of unopened buds, so they’ll have more flowers.
 Remove dead and dying flowers to increase the length and intensity of the bloom.

 The downside here, of course, is that the plants rarely have the stamina and vigor to survive and thrive for another season.
-In terms of pests, lisianthus are especially susceptible to fungus gnats, which can spread fungal disorders.
-They are also vulnerable to mealybugs, aphids, and mites.
-Signs of infestation include tiny webs on plants, clumps of white "powdery" residue, or visible insects on the plant.
-Treat infestations as soon as possible to prevent them from spreading to the rest of your collection.
-As always, start with the least toxic treatment option first, only progressing to more serious chemicals if your initial efforts fail.
+In terms of pests, lisianthus is especially susceptible to fungus gnats, which can spread fungal disorders.
+They are also vulnerable to mealybugs, mites, and aphids.
+Signs of infestation include tiny webs on plants, clumps of white, powdery residue, or visible insects on the plant.
+Treat infestations as soon as possible to prevent them from spreading to the rest of the indoor gardening collection.
+As always, start with the least toxic treatment option first, progressing to more serious chemicals if the initial efforts fail.